dballance/ng-lightning/README.md

 * [SVG4Everybody](https://github.com/jonathantneal/svg4everybody)
 * [classList.js](https://github.com/eligrey/classList.js)

 ** It has been noted that the second polyfill causes considerable slowdown to page rendering when used in Angular dev mode.
 Using `enableProdMode()` resolves this issue, so make sure you always run in production with this flag!
-As these polyfills do not affect Chrome or Firefox, it might be worthwhile to utilize those browsers in development.
-There is **
+As these polyfills do not affect Chrome or Firefox, it might be worthwhile to utilize those browsers in development.**

 ## Usage & Demo
 http://ng-lightning.github.io/ng-lightning/